-Breast reduction surgery can give you breasts in proper proportion to your body shape, and can give women symmetrical breasts for those who have breasts of different sizes.
+Breast reduction surgery can give you breasts in proper proportion to your body shape.
+And it can improve the symmetry of your breasts if you have breasts of different sizes.

 With in depth gratitude I write this review.
 I would give them ten stars or 100 stars if I could!
 We went here for a breast reduction for my teenaged daughter, which actually was pre-approved by our insurance as a medical necessity.
 Dr. Killeen was absolutely exceptional in her treatment and the results were beautiful.

 Breast reduction is performed under anesthesia.
 First, the area is numbed, even though you are asleep.
 Next, the excess breast tissue is removed, carefully preserving blood flow and innervation to the nipple.
 Next, the tissue left behind is rearranged to look like the breast we want to create.
 This is different for different people, and we work with our patients before surgery to determine the size and shape we are aiming for.
 In any type of reduction we do, we create an internal bra to support the breast rather than relying on breast skin for support.
 After the new shape of the breast is completed, any extra fatty tissue that is located under the bra strap or in the armpit (axilla) is removed.
 It’s pretty common for large-breasted women to have extra, unwanted fat in these areas.
 Finally, the incision is closed, keeping it as short and neat as possible.
 The areola is usually reduced as well, so that it will look proportional to the new smaller breast size.